3 Reasons To ♥ Pink Eye

 According to Prescription For Nutritional Healing, “Calendula, chamomile, fennel and/or eyebright teas can be used to make hot compresses.
 Eyebright can also be taken orally in capsule or tea form.
 It is good for any eye irritation or inflammation.
 The tea can also be used to rinse the eyes.

-Caution: Do not use chamomile if you are allergic to ragweed.
-Do not use during pregnancy or nursing.”
-(Prescription For Nutritional Healing, page 421) Note: Many herbalists and OB-GYN’s say chamomile is perfectly fine during pregnancy and while nursing. (source)
+Caution: Do not use chamomile or calendula if you are allergic to ragweed.
+Some sources, such as Prescription For Nutritional Healing, say not to use during pregnancy or nursing. (p.
+421) However, many herbalists and OB-GYN’s say chamomile is perfectly fine during pregnancy and while nursing. (source)

 Some individuals add a little salt to their tea as it brews to boost the astringent quality of the poultice.